montysecurity/OpenHunt/README.md

 - Max of 10 values per relationship
 - For domains and IPs, the `downloaded_files` relationship is not implemented because it requires a Premium API key

+## Is this information up-to-date?

+Last Update: October 2022
+Checksum: 79FCC4E1689077298F221F550A41550492A7866BDD1DCFCAF027779E62788134

+To update the MITRE TTP info from MITRE at execution, just omit `-f, --filter`.
+This updates the techniques mapped to groups on MITREs side and writes it to `groups.csv`.
+If MITRE adds a new group or modifies their description on [here](https://attack.mitre.org/groups/), that will not be reflected in the script until the script is updated.

+An easy way to see if the the MITRE Groups information is up-to-date is by hashing the MITRE groups page.

+`Invoke-WebRequest -UseBasicParsing https://attack.mitre.org/groups/ -OutFile tmp.html; Get-FileHash tmp.html; Remove-Item tmp.html`

+It should have match the checksum above.

+As MITRE releases more information, I plan on keeping the script current and will update the date and checksum above.

 ## Credit and Thank You Notes